devyumao/angular2-busy/README.md

 - Or an array of them
 - Or a configuration object

-In other words, you may use flexble syntax:
+In other words, you may use flexible syntax:

 ```html
 <!-- Simple syntax -->